 The last stop was St. Thomas.
 A beautiful island.
 We more or less just hung out at the beach and bought a couple souvenirs at this island.
 We made our way over the top of the island to Magen's Bay.
 Behind us is the main bay, I forget the name.
 It has a couple small islands hanging out in it.

 Alright, more about the boat activities.
 Here is a collection of dressing up pictures.
 The fancy meals had us dressing up in fancy clothes.
 This meant that we took a lot of pictures.
 Here is a bunch of them.
 First is Rach and I with free champagne.
-Here is Rachel and Jenni Timmer, another day.

-The whole group at dinner.
+The whole group at the table.

 4 comments: